danielholgate/dataplex-catalog-connectors/managed-connectivity/postgresql-connector/README.md

 ### Target objects and schemas:

-The connector extracts metadata for the following database objects:
+Metadata for the following database objects will be extracted:
 * Tables
 * Views

 ### Parameters
 The PostgreSQL connector takes the following parameters:
 |Parameter|Description|Required/Optional|
 |---------|------------|-------------|